john9francis/pointers/intro.md

 # Are pointers faster?

-Two ways of changing a value.
+There are two ways of changing a value.
 One without pointers and one with pointers:
 ```cpp
 // Changing a value with pointers
 #include <iostream>